Integrating Acunetix with Azure DevOps Server (TFS)

 - Submitting Vulnerabilities to Azure DevOps Server

-Before you can successfully integrate Acunetix with Azure DevOps Server, you will need to have completed some preparation beforehand:
+Before successfully integrating Acunetix with Azure DevOps Server, ensure you have completed the following preparations:

 Configuring Acunetix for Integration

-- Insert your Azure DevOps Server Username into the "Username of Email" field
+- Enter your Azure DevOps Server Username into the "Username or Email" field.

-- Select the Azure DevOps Server Work Item Type you want Acunetix to create when a vulnerability is found – in this example you would be using the custom type "Vulnerability"
+- Select the Azure DevOps Server Work Item Type for Acunetix to create when a vulnerability is found.
+In this example, use the custom type Vulnerability.

 Configuring a Target to Report Issues to your Issue Tracker

-From your list of Targets, select the Target you wish to work with.
+From your list of Targets, choose the Target you want to work with.

-- In the Target Information panel, scroll to the bottom of the panel and expand the "Advanced" link.
+- In the Target Information panel, scroll down, and expand the Advanced link.

-Now that your Target is configured to link to Azure DevOps Server, you need to Scan your Target.
-When the Scan is completed, you will be able to select the Vulnerabilities to submit to your Issue Tracker.
+- Now that your Target is configured to link to Azure DevOps Server, proceed to scan your Target.
+After the scan is completed, you'll be able to select the vulnerabilities to submit to your Issue Tracker.

 Submitting Vulnerabilities to Azure DevOps Server

-- use the checkboxes next to vulnerability to select the vulnerabilities to send to the Issue Tracker
+- Use the checkboxes next to vulnerabilities to select the ones you want to send to the Issue Tracker.

 Check your Azure DevOps Server Work Items page

-Your Azure DevOps Server Work Items page will show the issues you have submitted to the Issue Tracker:
+Check your Azure DevOps Server Work Items page; it will display the issues you've submitted to the Issue Tracker.